yashu1wwww/Twitter-auto-comments-with-multiple-accounts/README.md

 (note for auto login used accs must be non authentication accounts)

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd  on that particular folder and enter cmt.py
+Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd  on that particular folder and enter cmt.py or double click on cmt.py file...

 👉Twitter Auto Comment https://youtu.be/52tglYAXP-M